cj-dfinity/dev-portal/README.md

 3. After the Pull Request is merged into master, CI/CD will deploy the contents to the IC.
 The changes made will appear on the webpage under the version in the dropdown named "Current".
 4. Optional: When a repo maintainer tags a commit on master as $TAG, then CI/CD deploys the contents to the IC.
 The webpage will default to the new "$TAG" version, visible in the versions dropdown, and allow users to view the contents pinned at that tag.

+# Community-created projects

+Want to share your project with the community?
+Follow these instructions to add them to the right pages.

-## Community-created Agents and CDKs
+## Agents and CDKs

 The [agents](https://internetcomputer.org/docs/current/developer-docs/build/agents) and [CDKs](https://internetcomputer.org/docs/current/developer-docs/build/cdks) sections should not only contain docs for DFINITY-created agents and CDKs.
 We therefore invite other projects to: